mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Delayed and Reordered Application messages

-Since each Application message contains the group identifier, the epoch and a message counter, a client can receive messages out of order.
-If they are able to retrieve or recompute the correct AEAD decryption key from currently stored cryptographic material clients can decrypt these messages.
+Since each application message contains the group identifier, the epoch, and a generation counter, a client can receive messages out of order.
+When messages are received out of order, the client moves the sender ratchet forward to match the received generation counter.
+Any unused nonce and key pairs from the ratchet are potentially stored so that they can be used to decrypt the messages which were delayed or reordered.

-For usability, MLS clients might be required to keep the AEAD key and nonce for a certain amount of time to retain the ability to decrypt delayed or out of order messages, possibly still in transit while a decryption is being done.
+Applications SHOULD define a policy on how long to keep unused nonce and key pairs for a sender, and the maximum number to keep.
+This is in addition to ensuring that these nonce and key pairs are promptly deleted when the epoch ends.
+Applications SHOULD also define a policy limiting the maximum number of steps that clients will move the ratchet forward in one step.
+Messages received with an unusually high generation counter would then be rejected to avoid causing a denial-of-service attack.

 # Security Considerations